bankkooo/remote-gogo-program/README.md

 # remote-gogo-code
 source of web remotelab.gogoboard.org
 ------
-you can run by : npm sa
+you can run by : npm run dev
+-- use NODEJS 8.17.0